 \section{Implicit Reparameterization}

-When it comes to optimization of the cost of Equation \eqref{eq: MCM_ELBO_VAE}, explicit reparameterization (see Equation \ref{eq: reparametrization}) is not feasible for the proposed framework introduced in Section \ref{radius}.
-Leveraging the work of \cite{figurnov2018implicit}, we use an implicit reparameterization.
+When optimizing the ELBO cost given in Equation \eqref{eq: ELBO_VAE}, explicit reparameterization (see Equation \ref{eq: reparametrization}) is not feasible for the framework proposed in Section \ref{radius}.
+Following \cite{figurnov2018implicit}, we therefore rely on an implicit reparameterization.
 It consists in differentiating the Monte Carlo estimator of $E_{q_\phi(Z\mid r^{(i)})}[{f(Z)}]$ using

-with $F_{q_\phi}$ the cumulative distribution function of $q_{\phi}$.
-An implicit reparameterization of Gamma distribution, as well as inverse Gamma and many others, is availalble as a Tensorflow package named TensorflowProbability.\footnote{Details could be found at \url{https://www.tensorflow.org/probability}}
+with $F_{q_\phi}$ the cdf of $q_{\phi}$.
+An implicit reparameterization of Gamma distribution, as well as inverse Gamma and many others, is available within a Tensorflow package named TensorflowProbability.\footnote{Details could be found at \url{https://www.tensorflow.org/probability}}